Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Conclusions

 In summary, we thoroughly discussed and analyzed our tunneling-conductance~measurements on superconducting magnetic Al/$ \mathrm{Al}_2 \mathrm{O}_3 $(/EuS)/Ni--Ga~junctions, focusing, in~particular, on thicker Ni~($ 3 \, \mathrm{nm} $)--Ga~($ 60 \, \mathrm{nm} $) and thinner $ \mathrm{Ni} $~($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $~($ 30 \, \mathrm{nm} $)~bilayers, respectively.
 While the conductance~spectrum in the first case could be explained based on the findings of earlier studies, the second scenario turned out to become much more puzzling, as it mainly led to the additional formation of unexpected large-bias conductance~shoulders that have not yet been understood.
 Since the latter remained mostly unaffected when ``inverting'' the Ni and Ga~films, we concluded that all important physics should happen near the Ni--Ga~interface.

-Performing PNR~analyses to collect more information about the structure and magnetization of this interface, we detected the paramagnetic Meissner~response in~Ga as a clear signature that the proximity-coupled bilayer must induce superconducting triplet~pairings around the Ni--Ga~interface.
-With this in mind, we elaborated on a strongly simplified theoretical~model that allowed us to compute the junctions' tunneling~DOS that our conductance~measurements essentially probe.
-Comparing our phenomenological DOS~simulations with experimental conductance~data indicated that the conductance~shoulders do indeed provide a well accessible transport~fingerprint of newly induced superconducting triplet~correlations in the vicinity of the Ni--Ga~interface.
+Performing PNR~analyses to collect more information about the structure and magnetization of this interface, we detected the paramagnetic Meissner~response in~Ga \hi{to convince } that the proximity-coupled bilayer \hi{induces} superconducting triplet~pairings around the Ni--Ga~interface.
+With this in mind, we elaborated on a strongly simplified theoretical \hi{toy model, which } allowed us to compute the junctions' tunneling~DOS that our conductance~measurements essentially probe.
+Comparing our phenomenological DOS~simulations with experimental conductance~data \hi{substantiated} that the conductance~shoulders do indeed provide a well-accessible transport~fingerprint of newly induced superconducting triplet~correlations in the vicinity of the Ni--Ga~interface.

-Apart from that, we briefly commented on the rich subgap conductance~spectra that we simultaneously observed in thinner Ni--Ga-bilayer~junctions, and related these features to earlier studies predicting that triplet~pairings can furthermore arise, e.g., at the interface between Al and the Ni--Ga~bilayer due to the formation of inhomogeneously magnetized domains.
-To further characterize the novel triplet~pairings within the Ni--Ga~bilayer, and answer the question of whether they microscopically originate from the same physical mechanism~(inhomogeneous magnetic domains), we suggest to subsequently analyze the Ni--Ga-interface~profile through SQUID and Lorentz-microscopy measurements, which can directly probe inhomogeneous spin~textures around the interface.
+To further characterize the novel triplet~pairings within the Ni--Ga~bilayer, we suggest to subsequently analyze the Ni--Ga-interface~profile through SQUID and Lorentz-microscopy measurements, which can directly probe inhomogeneous spin~textures around the interface. \hi{Moreover, investigating our samples' transport~characteristics in the presence of an external magnetic field might give deeper insight into the triplet-pairing~mechanism, as this manipulates the inhomogeneity of the interface magnetizations and shall therefore give a unique magnetization dependence to the conductance~shoulders. }

 \ack The experimental work performed in the U.S. was supported by the NSF C-Accel.
 Track~C under Grant No.~2040620, NSF Grant DMR~1700137, ONR Grants N00014-16-1-2657 and~N00014-20-1-2306, and John~Templeton~Foundation Grants~39944 and~60148.
 The theoretical work at the University of Regensburg~(A.C. and J.F.) received funding from the Elite~Network of Bavaria through the International~Doctorate~Program Topological~Insulators, and Deutsche Forschungsgemeinschaft~(DFG, German Research Foundation) through Subproject~B07 within the Collaborative~Research~Center SFB~1277~(Project-ID~314695032) and the Research~Grant ``Spin and magnetic properties of superconducting tunnel~junctions''~(Project-ID~454646522).
 The undergraduate M.S. was supported by the UROP~program~funds at Massachusetts Institute of Technology.
 This research used resources at the Spallation~Neutron~Source, a DOE~Office of Science~User~Facility operated by the Oak~Ridge~National~Laboratory.